 Until next week, Au revoir!

-Check out this video of the awesome Draba Trio, an Italian gypsy band that my housemate found playing for free.
+Check out this video of the awesome Draba Trio, an Italian Roma band that my housemate found playing for free.
 Video by Merilyn Hernandez.